upperlinecode/brick-breaker-javascript/README.md

 ### Step One: Start off by creating a paddle which the player can move left and right.

-1. Draw a horizontal rectangle near the bottom of the screen.
+1. Draw a horizontal rectangle near the bottom of the screen to represent the paddle.

 2. Create an object called `paddle` with properties `x` and `y`, and itilialize it to somewhere reasonable in the `setup`.
 Then replace the coordinates of the rectangle with `paddle.x` and `paddle.y`.

 3. Add a definition for `function keyPressed()`, and within it, add two conditionals.
 The first should check if `keyCode === LEFT_ARROW`, and if so, should decrease `paddle.x` by a small amount.
 The second should do the same for the right arrow.
+    * This may create some jerky movement which you may like, but may not.
+If you'd rather try to create smooth movement, you may want to reserach how to used the built-in variable `keyIsPressed` inside the draw loop.
+Consult the [p5 Reference](https://p5js.org/reference/#/p5/keyIsPressed) to see an example.

 ### Step Two: Next, we'll add a bouncing ball.